opposj/S2HPruner/README.md

 # S2HPruner
 Code for the NeurIPS 2024 paper: "S2HPruner: Soft-to-Hard Distillation Bridges the Discretization Gap in Pruning".
+Currently, only a demo file is provided, which demonstrates the essential part of S2HPruner.
+We are planning to integrate S2HPruner into [ST-Family](https://github.com/Sunshine-Ye/Stimulative-Training-Family).
+Further changes, such as training/test scripts and model/dataset bundles, will be included in the upcoming updates to that repo.